You will be required to attend the following appointments for the purchase of your flat:

 - process your application to withdraw your CPF savings for the purchase

-- set aside from your CPF Ordinary Account the amounts for the payment of the stamp and legal fees (about 1%-3% of the selling price of the flat) and the Home Protection Insurance (if any).
+- set aside from your CPF Ordinary Account the amounts for the payment of the stamp duty and conveyancing fee and the Home Protection Scheme (HPS) premium (if any).
 Thereafter, the balance in the CPF Ordinary Account will be used up for the payment of the purchase price, subject to a ceiling set by the market valuation (that is, the CPF money can only be used up to the market valuation or purchase price, whichever is the lower).

-- determine the amount of cash that you need to pay within 10 calendar days from the date of the first appointment.
+- determine the amount of cash that you need to pay to buy the flat.
 Cash payment is required when the purchase price is above the market valuation or when the loan granted and the CPF money withdrawn for the purchase are not enough to cover the purchase price.
-If the cash payment required is more than 10% of the purchase price, you are only required to pay 10% within 10 calendar days from the First Appointment date.
-The balance must be paid on the completion date of the purchase.
-If the cash payment required is less than 10%, this full amount must be paid within the 10 days period.
-The balance cash payment to be paid on the completion date of the purchase must be in cash or cashier's order.
+The cash payment will be made on the completion date of the purchase must be in Cashier's Order and/or NETS only.

-- inform you the amount of stamp and conveyancing fees you have to pay.
-(You may check the conveyancing fees payable using the Legal Fees Enquiry eService ).
+- inform you the amount of stamp duty and legal fees you have to pay.

 - arrange for your use of GIRO to pay the monthly instalments